Zickydeng/Spotify-clone-App/README.md

 # Spotify-Clone

- This clone resembles the original spotify and uses spotify api for playing songs etc. It uses spotify user login authentications and then redirect the user back to the clone.
+ This is a spotify clone that mimicks the original spotify funcality and uses spotify api for authentification, playing songs etc.
- It's a responsive mini version of spotify with even clean/clear user interface.
+ It's a very responsive mini version of spotify with even clean/clear user interface.

  ![Spotify demo](spotify-demo.png?raw=true "Spotify clone")